worktheclock/replit.github.io/repls/packages.md

 However, wherever possible, we recommend using a file to manage dependencies.

-## Dependencies Files
+## Spec Files

-Each language has a specific file that can be used to describe the project's required packages:
+Each language has a file that is used to describe the project's required packages:

-* Python: `requirements.txt`
+* Python: `pyproject.toml`
 * JavaScript (Node.js): `package.json`
 * Ruby: `Gemfile`

 ### Python

-In a `requirements.txt` file, you list your packages, one per line.
-You can optionally specify the version of each package.
-For example, given the following `requirements.txt`:
+In a `pyproject.toml` file, you list your packages along with other details about your project.
+For example, given the following snippet from `pyproject.toml`:

 ```
-Framework==0.9.4
-Library>=0.2
-Other
+...
+[tool.poetry.dependencies]
+python = "^3.8"
+flask = "^1.1"
+...
 ```

-It will install `Framework` at exactly version 0.9.4, while installing `Library` at version `0.2` or greater.  `Other` will be installed at the latest version.
+will tell the packager that your project requires at least python version 3.8 and to install the flask package at version 1.1.

 ### JavaScript